UntitledDistribution/MyPC-Custom-Patch/README.md

 # MyPC Custom Patch
+Breaking the Reservation system.
+When the computers are in the 'Reserved' state to unauthorized users.

 ## What was the vulnerability?
 The vulnerability was to do with people ending two processes in a specific order: